CCCDroid/S4/README.md

 # Building S4

+- On Linux, I use clang.
-- On the PC, I use Microsoft's Visual Studio (Community edition).
+- On Windows, I use Microsoft's Visual Studio (Community edition).
 - For Development boards, I use the Arduino IDE.
-- I do not have an Apple or Linux system, so I haven't tried to compile the program for those environments
+- I do not have an Apple, so I haven't tried to build the program for that environment.
-- However, being such a simple C program, it should not be difficult to port S4 to those environments.
+- However, being such a simple C program, it should not be difficult to port S4 to any environment.

 S4 was inspired by STABLE.
 See https://w3group.de/stable.html for details on STABLE.
 A big thanks to Sandor Schneider for the inspiration for this project.